 When someone calls a piece of art that influenced us into question, our natural instinct is to defend it.
-I know that’s how I felt when I first heard about the criticism of Silence of the Lambs.
-The accusations of transphobia didn’t make much sense to me, and since the film was one of the most influential movies of my younger years, I felt almost obligated to come to the defense of Demme’s 1991 horror opus.
+I know that’s how I felt when I first heard about the criticism of The Silence of the Lambs.
+The accusations of transphobia didn’t make much sense to me, and since the film was one of the most influential movies of my younger years, I felt almost obligated to come to the defence of Demme’s 1991 horror opus.
 This culminated in this article I wrote for our blog, which has gone on to be one of our most-viewed pieces.
 In retrospect, I also feel it may be one of our most ill-advised.
 In my eagerness to defend Lambs, I neglected to listen to those who felt hurt by the film.

-These criticisms of Silence of the Lambs aren’t new.
+These criticisms of The Silence of the Lambs aren’t new.
 Controversy has been a part of the film’s legacy ever since the year of its release.
 The Academy Awards were protested on the night Lambs swept the awards.
 The criticisms of the film were the same then as they are now.
 Many felt that the character of Jame Gumb was a trans-phobic caricature, portraying the desire to change one’s sex as something sinister and dangerous.
 While there is some context for the Jame Gumb character, it is important to understand and empathize with these criticisms.

 Origins of Jame Gumb